timescale/pgai/README.md

 installation, you use a [Vectorizer Worker](/docs/vectorizer-worker.md) to asynchronously processes your vectorizers.
 When you create Vectorizers in a Timescale Cloud database, embeddings are automatically created and synchronized in the background.

-Note: Timescale Cloud only supports embedding with OpenAI.
+Note: Timescale Cloud currently supports embedding natively with OpenAI.
+To use Ollama on the data in your Timescale Cloud service, set [scheduling => ai.scheduling_none()](/docs/vectorizer-api-reference.md#scheduling-configuration) in the configuration for your service, then [install the vectorizer worker locally](/docs/vectorizer-worker.md#install-and-configure-vectorizer-worker) and configure it to connect to your Timescale Cloud service.

 ### Search your data using vector and semantic search